cosmologicon/pyjam/nightfeel/README.txt

 sunset on a moonless night.
 Join visible stars together to create constellations.
 You'll need to remake them when more stars appear.

+I recommend reaching at least magnitude 3.5 (17 stars) and trying it for a few minutes before rating.
 The last stage is magnitude 5.5 (60 stars).
 If you complete it a screenshot should appear in this directory with your solution.

 This game turned out harder than I expected.
 Once you understand the rules, feel free to skip ahead with F2 if you're stuck!

+Progress is saved automatically.
+Delete savegame.pkl to reset.

 Rules
 -----